 UNHCR chief visits displaced Pakistanis, calls for massive aid

 The High Commissioner expressed surprise at the speed with which the displacement was unfolding.
-Since 2 May, over 987,000 people have been officially registered as internally displaced persons (IDPs).
-This includes 80,000 staying in camps and 907,000 staying with host families or in rented accommodation.
-Every hour thousands of new IDPs are arriving at the registration sites to be registered.
-The numbers are in addition to more than 550,000 registered displaced who fled their homes after earlier fighting in the north-west since last August.
+He noted that more than 835,000 people have been registered as displaced since May 2, of whom just 80,000 are in camps like Yar Hussain.
+That is in addition to more than 550,000 registered displaced who fled their homes after earlier fighting in the north-west since last August.

-During his visit to Yar Hussain camp in the Swabi District of North West Frontier Province yesterday, Guterres spoke with many refugee families, witnessed new arrivals being registered and met Pakistani humanitarian workers.
+During his visit to Yar Hussain camp in the Swabi District of North West Frontier Province, Guterres spoke with many refugee families, witnessed new arrivals being registered and met Pakistani humanitarian workers.

 Hundreds of spontaneous settlements have sprung up in schools, colleges, flour mills, stadiums, parks, private land and other sites.
 UNHCR has visited many of these to assess needs.